zhehuax/18224-tapeout/README.md

 ### Testing after tape-out

-* The current plan for testing is to connect the chip with an FPGA.
+* The current plan for testing is to connect the chip with an FPGA and/or Arduino.

-* The FPGA will provide a clock, feeding in inputs and reading out outputs.
+* The FPGA/Arduino will provide a clock, feeding in inputs and reading out outputs.

-* The output bits will be printed into text and parsed for correctness checking.
+* The output bits will be printed into text and parsed for correctness checking (with some Python script, just like verification).

 ## Media